Airtable

 from parsons import Airtable

-# First approach: Use API credentials via environmental variables and pass
+# First approach: Use personal access token via environmental variable and pass

 # the base key and the table as arguments.